websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md

 # About Collections and Collection Pages

-Collections are sets of content items that you can use to group and filter information in different ways.
+Collections are sets of content items that you can use to group and filter information.
 Consider the following example.
 You plan to create a new section in your product webpage with customer success stories.
 You want this section to automatically show new success stories as these stories are published.
 In this case, you can create a Collection that groups all your success stories, and a Collection Page that shows the Collection's content.
-In addition to Collection Pages, you can show this Collection in other Content Pages using a Collection Display Fragment (for more information, see [Building Content Pages](../../site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md)).
+In addition to Collection Pages, you can show this Collection in other Content Pages using a Collection Display Fragment (for more information, see [Building Content Pages](../../site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md).)

-There are two different types of Collections in Liferay:
+There are two types of Collections in Liferay:

 - **Manual Collection**

     In a Manual Collection, you select and maintain the items that are part of the Collection manually.
 The items in a Manual Collection do not change automatically.

-    For example, you may create a Manual Collection named *Promotions*, which includes several promotional web content on your public website.
+    For example, you create a Manual Collection named *Promotions*, which includes several promotional web content on your public website.
 After you select the items in the Collection, you must add new promotional content manually to keep the Collection up-to-date.

 - **Dynamic Collection**

     In a Dynamic Collection, you define the type of items in the collection, along with some criteria for these items.
 The Collection's items can change based on the criteria you define.
-A Dynamic Collection is useful when you want to maintain the content always up-to-date with new items matching the criteria.
+A Dynamic Collection is useful when you want to maintain the content up-to-date with new items matching the criteria.

-    For example, for your online Kitchenware Store, you can create a Collection including all blog posts with the *porcelain* tag (this tag represents your criteria.)
-When a new blog post including the *porcelain* tag is published, it is automatically included in your Dynamic Collection.
+    For example, for your online Kitchenware Store, you create a Collection including all blog posts with the *porcelain* tag (this tag represents your criteria.)
+The Dynamic Collection automatically includes all the new blog post with the *porcelain* tag.

 For information about how to create Manual or Dynamic Collections, see [Creating Collections](./creating-collections.md).